lindsaykwardell/lindsaykwardell/content/posts/2020-05-18-when-i-grow-up.md

 tags:
   - Web Development
   - Personal
-excerpt: "What do you want to be when you grow up?"
+snippet: "What do you want to be when you grow up?"
 ---

 **"What do you want to be when you grow up?"**